ARCHER2-HPC/archer2-website/support-access/access.md

 <a id="access-to-hpc"></a>
 ### Access to HPC
-Provides an open and relatively flexible route to computational support for projects in any UKRI remit.
+Provides an open and relatively flexible route to computational support for projects in EPSRC remit.

 You can apply for access to national HPC systems (both ARCHER2 and most of the Tier-2 services).
 This new call combines what was previously the ARCHER RAP (Resource Allocation Panel) and the Tier-2 Open Access call.
 It is expected that these calls will open every six months.